famousj/the-little-hooner/hooner.md

 kind of function that takes a 'sample', i.e. the arguments for the function.

-KM: An earlier version skipped the term "gate" and just called this a "function".
+JL: An earlier version skipped the term "gate" and just called this a "function".
 I'm leaving the "gate" terminology to distinguish from the "trap" below.